-- when you were approved for home care; and - the priority that was assigned to you by the ACAT during your comprehensive aged care assessment.
+- when you were approved for home care at that level; and - the priority that was assigned to you by the ACAT during your comprehensive aged care assessment.

 How the national priority system impacts on your access to a Home Care Package is discussed in Section 3.5.1 of this manual.